adunning/dissertation/07-works.md

 expl. text.
 : … et sic uidentes semper colletemur.

-Six sermons: see @schneyer:1969repertorium [pp. 1:276–7 = sermons 81–86].
-The series is attributed to Nequam in MS Durham, Cathedral Library, B IV 30, fols 1–12 (s. xiv^2^); title (fol.
+@schneyer:1969repertorium [nos.
+81–86].
+Attributed to Alexander in Durham, Cathedral Library, B.IV.30, fols 1–12 (s. xiv^2^); rubric (fol.
 1): 'Sermones VI siue tractatus Alexandri Necham super Aue maris stella'.
-None of the five other known manuscripts has this ascription; notably MS Cambridge, Peterhouse, 255 (s. xiii^1^), the only witness to the prologue, is anonymous, as is [Herzog August Bibliothek, Cod.
+Cambridge, Peterhouse, MS 255 (s. xiii^1^), which also contains some sermons of Alexander and is the only witness to the prologue, is anonymous; as is [Herzog August Bibliothek, Cod.
 Guelf.
 410 Helmst.
 (445)](http://dbs.hab.de/mss/?list=ms&id=410-helmst).
-MS London, BL, Royal 8 A. X, fols 36–53v (*c.* 1300), an expanded text, is attributed to Stephen Langton [@lacombe:1930incipits, p.
+London, British Library, Royal 8 A.X, fols 36–53v (*c.* 1300), an expanded text, is attributed to Stephen Langton [@lacombe:1930incipits, p.
 185].

 ### *Super Ezechielem*